Do You Know How to Use Non-Grantor Trusts

-To learn more about how to utilize non-grantor trusts with homes and vacation homes as a tax-savings strategy for your clients, please join us and nationally renowned attorney-CPA, Martin “Marty” Shenkman, J.D., CPA, MBA on Thursday, October 25, 2018 at 9am Pacific Time (12pm Eastern Time) entitled, “Using Non-Grantor Trusts to Own Homes”.
+To learn more about how to utilize non-grantor trusts with homes and vacation homes as a tax-savings strategy for your clients, please join us and nationally renowned attorney-CPA, Martin “Marty” Shenkman, J.D., CPA, MBA, for a special presentation entitled, “Using Non-Grantor Trusts to Own Homes”.

 During this 60-minute presentation, Marty will be covering the following:

 - Creative planning to salvage income tax benefits clients had realized on their homes before TCJA.